 And yet, the Sierra is a place where change and challenge create opportunity.

 Sierra Business Council’s role is to empower this region through innovation, collaboration, and respect.
 We develop, implement, and support projects and policies that demonstrate how vibrant communities, fair and prosperous economies, and healthy thriving ecosystems are interdependent—rather than competing—interests.

 Based in Truckee with satellite offices in Grass Valley/Nevada City, Sierra Business Council’s services extend from the Truckee/Tahoe region to Gold Country, the Eastern Sierra, the Lost Sierra, and throughout 22 counties as far south as Kern County, all the way north to the Oregon border, and from the Sierra foothills into the western reaches of Nevada.

-To view what programs work in which areas, click on the arrows in the upper left corner of the map above.
+To view what programs (economic empowerment, climate action, and regional advocacy) serve which areas of the Sierra, please click on the arrows in the upper left corner of the map below.